TSRProject/Editorial-Board/docs/TechnicalCommonGroud.md

 6. REASONING: reasoning based on competency questions
 ## second level: modelling domains
 The second level regards the Knolwedge Base.
 The KG is characterized by different domains, that are all those that the ontology refers to, directly or indirectly.
 The KB is constructed starting to think about where effectively the ontology will be used, and for what main purpose.
-In our case, the purpose is purely educational, so ideally if could support a web-application based on Information Model (IFC-based) in which several terms are analyzed for the sake of a postcolonial, therefore non human-centric vision of environments and the actors inside it.
+In our case, the purpose is purely educational, so ideally it could support a web-application based on Information Model (IFC-based) in which several terms are analyzed for the sake of a postcolonial, therefore non human-centric vision of environments and the actors inside it.

-Hence, our domain of reference are:
+[our domain of reference]
-- philosophical, especially the late 90s philosophy domain and all of that ethics-shifting paradigms that rely on a narrative-based perspective.
-- [...]